QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 	40.853			BLDCONN - Absolute height position, starting after rotor clearance, of blade of the rigid blade torque tube connection 2 in [m] (VAWT only)

 	15.635			RTRCLEAR - Rotor clearance

+See :numref:`fig-struct_vawt` for a visual explanation of each parameter.

 Cable Parameters
 ^^^^^^^^^^^^^^^^